-- inclusion of a landscape buffer on the Glass House Mountains local plan elements figure to the adjoining western property; and - amendments to the secondary dwelling provisions relating to the bona fide need for secondary dwellings (e.g. carer or relatives accommodation), where not on a lot nominated for a secondary dwelling.
+- Inclusion of landscape buffer on the Glass

+House Mountains local plan element figure to

+adjoining western property; and

+- amendments to the secondary dwelling provisions relating to the bona fide need for secondary dwellings (e.g. carer or relatives accommodation), where not on a lot nominated for a secondary dwelling.